The physics case for neutrino-neutrino collisions: Introduction

 where $\ell ,~\ell'$ are the flavors of the leptons, and can be electrons, muons or taus; $\Lambda$ is the relevant new physics scale; ${\rm C}_5^{\ell\ell'}$ is a flavor-dependent Wilson coefficient; $L_\ell^T=(\nu_\ell,\ell)$ is the left-handed lepton doublet; and $\Phi$ is the SM Higgs doublet with a vacuum expectation value $v=\sqrt{2}\langle\Phi\rangle\approx246\GeV$.
 The Weinberg operator generates the Majorana neutrino masses as $\confirm{m_{\ell\ell} = C_5^{\ell\ell} v^2/\Lambda}=\left|\sum_i U_{\mathrm{\ell}i}^2 m_i\right|$, and introduces lepton number violation (LNV).
 The unitarity violation (UV) completion of the Weinberg operator can be realized in the context of ``seesaw'' models~\cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1980xy,GellMann:1980vs,Mohapatra:1979ia}, assuming the existence of hypothetical heavy states, for example the heavy Majorana neutrino (HMN) in the type-I seesaw model.
 HMNs can only couple to the SM through mixing with SM neutrinos, which is characterized by the mixing element, $V_{\ell N}$, between an SM neutrino in its left-handed interaction state and a heavy Majorana neutrino in its mass eigenstate.

-Searches for neutrinoless double beta decay in the decays of heavy nuclei have placed strong limit, $m_{\ell\ell}<0.08-0.18$ eV at the 90\% C.L.~\cite{GERDA:2020xhi,KamLAND-Zen:2016pfg}.
+Searches for neutrinoless double beta decay ($0\nu\beta\beta$) in the decays of heavy nuclei have placed strong limit, $m_{\beta\beta}<0.036-0.156$ eV at the 90\% C.L.~\cite{GERDA:2020xhi,KamLAND-Zen:2022tow}.
+On the other hand, neutrino oscillation~\cite{PDG} together with the KATRIN direct measurement~\cite{KATRIN:2021uub} also set stringent limit on $m_{\ell\ell}$, for all three generations of leptons.
+However, we do not yet know how neutrino masses are generated, and it is possible that there are multiple contributions at different scales to neutrino masses.
+If there are large cancellations between the Weinberg operator and other sources of neutrino masses, one would anticipate a signal search for neutrinoless double beta decay ($0\nu\mu\mu$).